ettorhake/WebDictaphone/README.md

     ```sh
     node server.js
     ```
-2. Open your web browser and navigate to `http://localhost:3000`.
+2. Open your web browser and navigate to `http://localhost:3000` for HTTP or `https://localhost:3443` for HTTPS (if SSL certificates are available).
 3. The application will start recording automatically when the average audio level exceeds 70.
 4. Click the "Stop Recording" button to manually stop the recording and start a new one.
 5. View the recorded audio files in the table, play them back, and delete them directly in the browser.
+6. Click the "Transcribe" button to transcribe the recorded audio file.
+The status of the transcription will be displayed.
+7. Use the `/search` endpoint to search for keywords in transcriptions and get the timestamps of occurrences.
+For example:
+    ```
+    GET /search?keyword=bonjour
+    ```

 ## Dependencies

 - Node.js
 - Express
 - Multer
+- Python
+- Vosk
+- Soundfile
+- Pydub

 ## License